When you’ve been together for years…but he hasn’t put a ring on it.

 The carrot size, the big wedding, the lavish lifestyle, the big dream house with a white picket fence, six kids, two dogs, three cats – all of it.
 Some of you are laughing in your heads right now, or your chin dropped to the floor.
 One reader told me I “lost” them at this point.

-Reality check: marriage isn’t about how much your SO is willing to spend or how much debt he’s willing to carry to have you.
-Your SO’s love isn’t measured by the carrot size, or how deep his pockets.
+Reality check: marriage isn’t about how much your SO is willing to spend or how much debt he’s willing to carry in order to *win* or *keep* you.
+Your SO’s love isn’t measured by the carrot size, or how deep his pockets are.
 Most guys shy away from explaining to you the difference between your worth, and what he can afford.

 Why?
 Because they’re hoping you already understand and respect that.

-That beautiful ring you keep eyeing and talking about – the one that costs more than he can afford – could be making him question his own worth to you.
-It has nothing to do with him not wanting to give you the world – he also may not be comfortable emptying his bank account or retirement savings to do it.
+That beautiful ring you keep eyeing and talking about – the one that costs more than his savings (if he has any) – could be making him question his own worth and the true value of marriage to you.
+It has nothing to do with him not wanting to give you the world – he also may not be comfortable emptying his bank account, working overtime indefinitely, or sacrificing his life savings to do it.

 I’d say that’s fair.
 Just something to think about if you’re not on the same page financially or materialistically.